Diane29/GetDataProject/CodeBook.md

 # Getting and Cleaning Data Project
-### Diandra Jones
+## Diandra Jones
 =============================================================================================================

 ### The R script
 Run_Analysis.R selects and tidy the data downloaded from UCI Machine Learning Repository

 - Create a folder on the local directory after downloading data from UCI
-- Activate the working direcory and the necessary libraries in R
-- Load the Train and Test text files
+- Load the Train and Test text files after setting work directory
 - Select the columns to be used after loading the Features text file and create vectors
 - Assign the necessary columns to the Training  and Testing datasets
 - Merge the individual Training datasets then do the same with the Testing datasets